young-kcd/firebird/builds/install/arch-specific/darwin/Readme.txt

 The Firebird install process will create a new user: firebird.
 This is for added security.
-Please don't delete this user unless you know what you are doing.
-The installer installs the Firebird framework in /Library/Frameworks.
-The default installs one super-user database user: "sysdba" with a password "masterkey".
+Please don't delete this user.
+The installer creates a Firebird framework in /Library/Frameworks.
+By default the install creates one super-user database user "SYSDBA" with a password "masterkey".
 You should change that password using gsec or isql according to the documentation.

 All the standard command line executables are installed in /Library/Frameworks/Firebird.framework/Resources/bin.

 If you are interested in helping with the Firebird Project please contact us via the Firebird website at www.firebirdsql.org.

-The release notes can be found in the doc directory  Generic documentation for Firebird can be found on www.firebirdsql.org and the IBPhoenix web site at www.ibphoenix.com.
-There is a Yahoo group named "ib-support" if you have any problems with Firebird.
+The release notes can be found in the doc directory.
+More generic documentation for Firebird can be found on www.firebirdsql.org and the IBPhoenix web site at www.ibphoenix.com.
+There is also a yahoo group that can be subscribed to named "ib-support" if you have any problems.

 Thanks to:
 John Bellardo (Original MacOSX port for Firebird)